UtrechtUniversity/MATLAB-on-HPC/Part-2-running-matlab.md

 ## Step 3: Create a MATLAB script

-In MATLAB, first navigate to the ‘test’ folder in your workspace.
+In MATLAB, first navigate to the ‘scripts’ folder in your workspace.

 Then open an empty script.